swkeever/skies.dev/content/clean-code/index.md

 ![clean office](office.jpg)

 [Clean Code](https://learning.oreilly.com/library/view/clean-code/9780136083238/)
-by Uncle Bob Martin is a popular book for those interested in learning some of the commonly agreed-upon principles of writing clean code.
+by Uncle Bob Martin is a popular book for those interested in learning some philosophies of writing clean code.

 However, it is important to recognize what _you think is clean code may not be what someone else thinks is clean code_.
 For example, after reading Clean Code,